Our knowledge of orthopaedics. Your best health.

 A major portion of the tendon on the top of the finger (the central slip) attaches to the middle bone of the finger (the middle phalanx) and acts on the finger to straighten the middle (PIP) joint.

-The central slip is the tendon on the top of the finger that helps the finger to straighten the middle (PIP) join.
+The central slip is the tendon on the top of the finger that helps the finger to straighten the middle (PIP) joint.

 When the central slip tendon is injured or is destroyed by a rheumatologic condition: